Gaket/Presentations/Readme.md

 Hi!

-My name is Artur and here is a list of the talks I've given:
+My name is Artur, I'm a Lead Android Dev and here is a list of the talks I've given.
+Most of them are in Russian about Android development and Digital Nomad lifestyle.

 2021
 1. [Architecture in Small Teams](https://www.youtube.com/watch?v=8Vs2O8xyHyY)